Manu’s Menu

 Instructions

-1. To make the filling, mix the ricotta, diced ham, cubed Fontina cheese, egg, 1½ cups (85 gm/3 oz) of Parmigiano Reggiano, salt and pepper together until well combined.
-Refrigerate until ready to use.
+• In a bowl, combine the ricotta, minced ham, cubed Fontina cheese, egg, 85 g – 1 ½ cups Parmigiano Reggiano, salt, and pepper.
+Mix until well combined, then refrigerate until ready to use.

-2. Put a large pot with salty water on the fire and bring to a boil.
-Cook the pasta sheets in it for 1 minute.
-Do this in batches (I use a shallow but large pot and I cook them in 1 layer, so I am sure they do not stick together).
-Remove them with a slotted spoon and put them on a clean tea towel to cool down.
+• Bring a large pot of salted water to a boil.
+Cook the pasta sheets for 1 minute in batches.
+Use a large shallow pot and keep the sheets in a single layer to help prevent them from sticking together.
+Remove with a slotted spoon and place on a clean tea towel to cool.

-5. Cover the cannelloni with the remaining béchamel sauce and sprinkle with the remaining ½ cup (120 ml) (35 gm/1 oz) of Parmigiano Reggiano.
+• Cover the cannelloni with the remaining béchamel sauce and sprinkle with the remaining 35 g – ½ cup Parmigiano Reggiano.

 Filed Under: Baking, Daring Cooks, Italian, Mains, Pasta, Special Occasions Tagged With: bake, baking, bechamel, Cannelloni, Daring Cooks, dinner, egg pasta, eggs, fontal, fontina, ham, Italian, lunch, pasta, ricotta, Special Occasions, Sunday